Downtown Coeur d'Alene , Kootenai County. Courtesy of Quicksilver Photography.

 TRAFFIC PATROL TEAM

 The Kootenai County Sheriff’s Office Traffic Team was developed in the spring of 1998.
-The focus of the KCSO Traffic Team is to educate the motorists using the roadways within Kootenai County and enforce traffic laws and ordinances in an effort to reduce the number of traffic crashes on Kootenai County roads.
-The Idaho Transportation Department releases a variety of statistical data collected from crash reports throughout the year.
+The focus of the KCSO Traffic Team is to educate and influence motorists' behaviors through the enforcement of traffic laws and ordinances.
+Our overall goal is to reduce the number of traffic crashes and make travel on Kootenai County roads safer for everyone.

 The Team participates in many State sponsored traffic details throughout the year.
 All of these "mobilizations" are part of the Idaho Transportation Department's campaign titled, "Towards Zero Deaths".
 These emphasis patrols are geared towards the detection and apprehension of impaired drivers.
 Impaired driving includes those drivers operating under the influence of alcohol and/or drugs.
 Other areas of focus include aggressive drivers, i.e. speeding, following too closely, running red lights, road rage, etc.; distracted drivers (texting for example) and seat belt violators.
 Crashes affect more than just the people involved.
 In addition to the emotional stress and devastation that follows a crash, especially a fatal one, there are far reaching financial impacts.
 These are referred to as economic costs.
 The estimated cost of Idaho crashes in 2012 was over $2.3 BILLION.